Conflict management at work is a science made up of many conflict management techniques that must be adapted precisely to each conflict situation.

 Show your people that you want to help them as much as possible: ask questions, don't hesitate to ask for details about the situation and the initial problem.
 Knowing how employees feel about professional conflict is also a very important clue in determining the best method for resolving conflict in the workplace.

-JoyCorporate Academy organize training on improvment of communication skills, especially dedicated to employees.
+JoyCorporate Academy organizes training on improvement of communication skills, specially dedicated to employees.

 After the individual interviews, offer a group interview where both parties will be present.

-The goal here is to reestablish dialogue between the two: let them explain each other, quite frankly.
+The goal here is to re-establish a dialogue between the two: let them explain each other, quite frankly.

 The manager must manage this confrontation to allow enough freedom of expression for both parties without letting it degenerate.This interview is the starting point for the management of conflict at work itself.
 From there, the manager can propose solutions, compromises and agreements.